Do you have a smallholding with a rodent problem?

-Phil Martin of PGM Pest Control Hereford says that “it is essential to take steps to make your property less attractive for rodents.
+Phil Martin of PGM Pest Control says that "It is essential to take steps to make your property less attractive for rodents.
 Removing food and water sources, shelter and warmth is key to our ‘prevention is better than cure’ message”.

-This week we look at the 10 steps smallholder in Herefordshire can take to keep their yard and outbuildings rodent free this Winter.
+10 steps smallholders can take to keep their outbuildings rodent free this Winter.

 Store animal feed in sealed containers.
 Choose storage containers with tightly fitting lids.